5GZORRO/5G-TRMF/README.md

 #### Step 5 - Send a list of product offers

-Given that the TMF is not currently integrated with other 5GZORRO components such as the Smart Resource and Service Discovery (SRSD), it is possible to simulate the requests that will be received from the SRSD.
+In order to check the proper funcionality of the TMF, it is possible to simulate the requests that will be received from the SRSD.
 In particular, the _simulatedSRSD.py_ file sends a list of product offers and the requester's DID to the TMF.
 At that time, the TMF will assess the product offers and send the final trust scores back to the SRSD.
 Note that the TMF is launched at a given time _t_ where trust information regarding previous interactions is already available in the system.
 Therefore, it includes the trust information of 8 different domains.

 ```
 python3 simulatedSRSD.py